Maronato/vue-toastification/README.md

 // Import from vue-toastification/composition, not vue-toastification
 import { provideToast } from "vue-toastification/composition";
+// Also import the toast's css import "vue-toastification/dist/index.css";

 // Then, on the setup method
   setup() {